2020PB/police-brutality/reports/Wisconsin.md

 Footage shows protesters peacefully marching across Hoan Bridge.
 Protesters are met by a line of police who force them back across the bridge.
 During this encounter, a scuffle breaks out - it is unclear what caused it.
 Police respond by shoving protesters and throwing smoke bombs.
 2 protesters are arrested for unknown reasons.
 Police also fire less lethal munitions, hitting at least one person in the leg - seen in the second link.

-tags: gas, protester, projectile, shoot, smoke-bomb, arrest
+tags: gas, protester, projectile, shoot, arrest

 id: wi-milwaukee-3